How To Get Your First 1000 Email Subscribers On A Brand New Blog

 An email service provider is a tool that allows you to collect, store, and send emails to your email list.
 There are many options out there but if this is your first time, I would suggest you use MailChimp.

-It is the only company that offers a free plan up to 2000 email subscribers.
+It is the only company that offers a free plan up to 2000 email subscribers and 10,000 sends per month.
 You can use them until you hit the next paid tier, and then decide if you want to pay them or move to another company.

 An email marketing tool will allow you to create nice looking forms to collect emails from.
 You don’t absolutely need to spend money on a tool since most basic forms are built into MailChimp.
 But it does offer you a lot more types of forms, customization, and design and optimization options.